erinlbrown/cytospace-dev/README.md

                         default 'Pearson_correlation'
   -nosc NUMBER_OF_SELECTED_CELLS, --number-of-selected-cells NUMBER_OF_SELECTED_CELLS
-                        Number of selected cells from scRNA-seq data used in eahc iteration
+                        Number of selected cells from scRNA-seq data used in each iteration
   -noss NUMBER_OF_SELECTED_SPOTS, --number-of-selected-spots NUMBER_OF_SELECTED_SPOTS
-                        Number of selected spots from ST data used in eahc iteration
+                        Number of selected spots from ST data used in each iteration
   -nop NUMBER_OF_PROCESSORS, --number-of-processors NUMBER_OF_PROCESSORS
                         Number of processors used for the analysis